iamvishalsehgal/E-commerce_Platform/README.md

-# Assignment 2 for Advanced Data Architecture - Group 2
+Overview

-### Introduction
+This repository contains the implementation for Assignment 2 of the Advance Data Architecture (ADA) course, developed by Group 2.
+It focuses on building a part of an E-commerce platform, covering the design and deployment of microservices across three domains: Order, Product, and Delivery.

-This is the repo for ADA course's assignment 2 - Implementation of the Design.
+Domains

-This is a part of an E-commerce platform.
+The project is structured around three domains:

-### Domains
+Order (Core Domain): Manages order-related operations.

-There are 3 domains in this part: order, product, and delivery.
-The first two domains are core domains, and the third one is a support domain.
+Product (Core Domain): Handles product inventory and stock management.

-### Microservices and Operations
+Delivery (Support Domain): Supports delivery and tracking functionalities.

-4 microservices and 14 operations are implemented.
+Microservices and Operations

-- Order Domain (Core)
+The implementation includes 4 microservices with a total of 14 operations:

-  - Order Service (RESTful service)
+Order Domain (Core)

-    - create_order
+Order Service (RESTful Service):

-    - get_status
+create_order: Creates a new order.

-    - cancel_order
+get_status: Retrieves the status of an order.

-    - validate_order
+cancel_order: Cancels an existing order.

-    - update_delivery
+validate_order: Validates order details.

-- Product Domain (Core)
+update_delivery: Updates delivery information for an order.

-  - Product Service (RESTful service)
+Product Domain (Core)

-    - add_product
+Product Service (RESTful Service):

-    - check_stock
+add_product: Adds a new product to the catalog.

-    - update_stock
+check_stock: Checks product stock availability.

-    - deduct_inventory
+update_stock: Updates stock levels.

-- Delivery Domain (Support)
+deduct_inventory: Deducts inventory upon order fulfillment.

-  - Inventory Service (Faas)
+Delivery Domain (Support)

-    - delivery-request
+Inventory Service (FaaS):

-    - shipping-label-generate
+delivery-request: Initiates a delivery request.

-  - Tracking Service (RESTful service)
+shipping-label-generate: Generates a shipping label.

-    - register_tracking
+Tracking Service (RESTful Service):

-    - get_tracking_status
+register_tracking: Registers tracking for a delivery.

-    - update_tracking_status
+get_tracking_status: Retrieves the current tracking status.

-### Orchestration
+update_tracking_status: Updates the tracking status.

-There is one workflow to handle delivery register.
-The script for this workflow is in `\orchestration\delivery-register-process.yaml`.
+Orchestration

-Main steps in this workflow:
+A workflow for delivery registration is implemented in the file \orchestration\delivery-register-process.yaml.
+The main steps include:

-1. Register delivery
+Register delivery

-2. Generate shipping label
+Generate shipping label

-3. Register tracking
+Register tracking

-4. Update delivery status
+Update delivery status

-### How to deploy the services?
+Deployment

-See the `README.md` files directly under the folders of the services.
+For detailed instructions on deploying each microservice, refer to the README.md files located in the respective service folders.